nokaut/wsknn/paper/paper.md

 - the **precision** score of top `k` recommendations,
 - the **recall** score of top `k` recommendations.

 The package can process static JSON-lines, gzipped JSON-lines files, and static `CSV` files with e-commerce events.
 The recommended way of parsing is to pass `pandas` `DataFrame` for large datasets.
-The `preprocessing` module prepares data.

 The primary data types are `Items` and `Sessions`.
 Those classes store item-sessions and session-items mappings and session-related attributes.
 Those may be updated with the new events.